thomasballinger/endless-sky-bindings-python/README.md

            'cargo space': 50.0,
 ...
 $ # In order to parse a file with vanilla outfits defined, use --resources
-$ python -m endless_sky parse --resources ~/endless-sky myData.txt
+$ python -m endless_sky load --resources ~/endless-sky myData.txt
 {'Aerie': {'bunks': 28.0,
 ...
 <'Rocket' is somewhere in here>